meodai/color-router/specs.md

 The main class is `ColorRouter` which manages multiple palettes (namespaces) and their relationships, delegating palette state to `PaletteManager` and dependency tracking to `DependencyGraph`.
 Renderers like `ColorRenderer` are instantiated separately to process and output color data.

-> **Note**: This specification has been updated to reflect the current implementation as of June 2025.

 ## Core Features

 ### Nested Color Palettes